maltezfaria/DataFlowTasks.jl/docs/src/index.md

 All examples this far have been simple enough that the dependencies between the tasks could have been inserted *by hand*.
-There are certain problems, however, where a data-flow approach to parallelism is a rather natural way to implicitly describe task dependencies.
-See the [Tiled Factorization](@ref tiledfactorization-section) for some examples where that may be the case.
+There are certain problems, however, where the constant reuse of memory (mostly for performance reasons) makes a data-flow approach to parallelism a rather natural way to implicitly describe task dependencies.
+This is the case, for instance, of tiled (also called blocked) matrix factorization algorithms, where task dependencies can become rather difficult to describe in an explicit manner.
+The [tiled factorization section](@ref tiledfactorization-section) showcases some non-trivial problems for which `DataFlowTask`s may be useful.

 !!! tip
     The main goal of `DataFlowTask`s is to expose parallelism: two tasks `ti`